larycoder/ulake-internship/deployment/README.md

 4. Update start-phpmyadmin.sh port following start-mysql.sh
 5. Nginx in docker need to link to Machine host
 6. Need to map domain name to IP for activating service vhost
+7. Hadoop system will be updated manually basing on big-data-europe work